jasongreb/chip2mqtt/README.md

 into the board.
 It included WiFi, Bluetooth, and a single USB port.
 This application will poll certain system variables and report them over MQTT.
 This tool was primarily driven by the battery stats as the NTC C.H.I.P. also included a charge controller onboard.

+## Output

+This utility will output values into MQTT under the topic /chip/{hostname}/ with sub-topics battery, disk, cpu, and mem.

 ## Requirements

 While this utility is based on NTC C.H.I.P., it likely could be adapted for any system, including Raspberry Pi.